 Managed mode is the default, but it's not the only option.
 During deployment, you can expand the "Bring your own key" section and enter an API key from OpenAI, Anthropic, or Google directly.
 In BYOK mode, ClawCloud doesn't track or limit your AI usage — you pay your provider separately.

-BYOK is there for users who expect heavy traffic or want a model that's not available through OpenRouter.
-For everyone else, managed mode means one subscription, one bill, and zero API key management.
+BYOK is there for users who expect heavy traffic, want direct provider billing, or need tighter control over their AI setup.
+For everyone else, managed mode means one checkout, one bill, and zero API key management.

 Try it